peteroupc/peteroupc.github.io/random.md

 <small>and only use other techniques if the existing ones are inadequate for the application.</small>

-<small>(D) Java's `java.util.Random` class uses a 48-bit seed, so doesn't meet the statistical RNG requirements.
-However, a subclass of `java.util.Random` might be implemented to meet those requirements.</small>
+<small>(D) Java's `java.util.Random` class uses a 48-bit seed, so is not considered a high-quality RNG.
+However, a subclass of `java.util.Random` might be implemented as a high-quality RNG.</small>

 <small>(E) Ruby's `Random#rand` and `SecureRandom.rand` methods present a beautiful and simple API for random number generation, in my opinion.
 Namely, `rand()` returns a number 0 or greater and less than 1, and `rand(N)` returns an integer 0 or greater and less than N.</small>